BioImage-Archive/bia-bmz-integration/README.md

 *For testing and deploying BioImage Model Zoo models on BioImage Archive images.*

-## Running locally with conda
+## Running locally with Poetry

-After cloning, from the top level of this repository, create the conda environment like so:
+After cloning, from the top level of this repository, install the project:

-    conda env create -f env.yaml

-and this'll also install bia_bmz_integrator.
-Activate the environment thus:

-    conda activate bia-bmz-integration
+    poetry install

-and once the environment is activated, to run a model on an image, or to get benchmarking metrics for the model, run `bia_bmz_benchmark`.
+and after that, to run a model on an image, or to get benchmarking metrics for the model, run `bia_bmz_benchmark`.
 For example, view parameters with --help:

+    poetry run bia_bmz_benchmark --help

+see *bia_bmz_benchmark*, further below, for more details.

+Note that if you'd rather not have to bother with `poetry run` at the start of each command, you can do this:

+    eval $(poetry env activate)

+again from the top level of this repository, and you'll be inside the virtual environment for the project.
+Thus you can omit `poetry run`, so the above would become:

     bia_bmz_benchmark --help

-see *bia_bmz_benchmark*, further below, for more details.

-After running an analysis, the results will be found in `/results`, relative to the top level of this repository, assuming you didn't run the command from another location.
+and after running an analysis, the results will be found in `/results`, relative to the top level of this repository, assuming you didn't run the command from another location.
 See *Results*, further below, for details.

-## Running for development, in a local conda environment

-If you'll want to make changes to the code and have them take effect immediately, install the bia_bmz_integrator package in editable mode.
-A distinct conda environment exists for this, and if you're running from the top level of this repository, create it like so:

-    conda env create -f ./dev/env.yaml

-and you can activate it like this:

-    conda activate bia-bmz-integration-dev

-then your changes to any bia_bmz_integrator code will work straight away.

-Again, after running an analysis, the results will be found in `/results`, relative to the top level of this repository, assuming you didn't run the command from another location.
-See *Results*, further below, for details.

 ## Running locally, in batch

-There exists in this repository a shell script, `run_batch.sh`, that you can use to line up multiple model/data combinations when running locally (including in development).
+There exists in this repository a shell script, `run_batch.sh`, that you can use to line up multiple model/data combinations when running locally.
 This script takes as input a text file, and example of which, `batch_input_example.txt` is provided here.
 Information on the text file is given in *Using Nextflow to run an analysis in the container*, under *Running on a cluster*, below.
 And again, see *Results*, further below, for details on the output.

 ## Running in a container